Sapiens-OSS/hammerstone-framework/README.md

-# Erectus Mod Framework
+# Hammerstone Mod Framework

 This framework is a modding API for the upcoming Sapiens video game.
 It is heavily work-in-progress, so expect many breaking changes.

 ## Why use a Framework?

-The main reason to use Erectus is that it provides you a layer of insulation from Sapiens codebase.
+The main reason to use Hammerstone is that it provides you a layer of insulation from Sapiens codebase.
 This means that when a breaking change is made to Sapiens, the mod-layer can be updated, and all mods that depend on the framework will work again without any changes (within reason).

-The secondary reason to use Erectus is that it's *designed as a modding API*, unlike Sapiens.
+The secondary reason to use Hammerstone is that it's *designed as a modding API*, unlike Sapiens.
 Sapiens is a video game first, and a modding API second.
-Erectus, on the other hand, can put full focus into topics such as:
+Hammerstone, on the other hand, can put full focus into topics such as:
  - Clean abstraction layers
  - Data-driven approaches to input handling, UI, etc
  - Reusability and write-once architecture

-## How to use Erectus?
+## How to use Hammerstone?

-Erectus is a mod for Sapiens, just like any other mod.
+Hammerstone is a mod for Sapiens, just like any other mod.
 You should download it and place it into your mods folder directly, as I don't intend on doing steam workshop releases any time soon.

-**Warning**: If you build a mod that depends on the Erectus framework, any users of the mod are going to need to install Erectus as well.
-Depending on the popularity of Erectus, this could be more or less annoying.
+**Warning**: If you build a mod that depends on the Hammerstone framework, any users of the mod are going to need to install Hammerstone as well.
+Depending on the popularity of Hammerstone, this could be more or less annoying.

-# Developing with Erectus
+# Developing with Hammerstone

 To get started, download the mod, and place it into your mods folder.
-Once 'installed', you can simply reference Erectus files in your own mod.
+Once 'installed', you can simply reference Hammerstone files in your own mod.
 An example mod can be found [here](https://github.com/SirLich/sapiens-cheat-menu).

 For Sapiens-related modding, use the offical wiki [here](https://github.com/Majic-Jungle/sapiens-mod-creation/wiki)